NW

 About NorthWestern Energy Group, Inc.

-Part of the utilities sector, NorthWestern Energy Group, Inc. (NWE) is listed under Utilities - Regulated Electric.
-The company carries a $4.36B market cap, placing it firmly in the mid-cap category.
+NorthWestern Energy Group, Inc., doing business as NorthWestern Energy, provides electricity and natural gas to residential, commercial, and diversified industrial customers.
+The $4.43B market capitalization puts NWE squarely in mid-cap range for its industry.
 It generates, purchases, transmits, and distributes electricity; and produces, purchases, stores, transmits, and distributes natural gas, as well as owns municipal franchises to provide natural gas service in the communities.

 Key stats